-We started out hiking with mosquitoes in full force.
+Then, when we started hiking, the mosquitoes were out in full force.
 I donned my head-to-toe bug suit for the first time.
 It worked awesome!
 Our first several hours of hiking were interesting.
-We hiked through some clear-cutting areas that looked like moonscapes, and also some areas with storm damage that also looked pretty sobering.
+We hiked through some clear-cut areas that looked like moonscapes, and also some areas with storm damage that looked pretty sobering.

 But in the midst of that we were periodically treated to phenomenal views of Lake Superior!
 The Great Lakes are so amazing.
 I’m biased, as I grew up along the Lake Michigan shoreline.
 But honestly, I don’t know how anyone can’t be amazed by any of our Great Lakes.